alexdiwa/cocobuds/README.md

 After drafting our plans in the form of wireframes and an ERD, we started planning how we would accomplish our goal of producing a working MVP by the end of the two weeks.
 We came up with an initial plan and timeline as a starting point, while working iteratively using the Agile method.

 We used Trello and Google Docs for project management.
-Our work was accomplished over 5 sprints, which each had their own Trello board of 3 main columns: To Do, In Progress and Done.
+Our work was accomplished over 5 sprints.
+Each sprint included their own Trello board with 3 main columns—To Do, In Progress and Done.
 To keep track of what we were doing, we used Google Docs/Sheets/Keep extensively for the planning, documentation and testing process.

 ### Project Plan & Timeline ###